neeleshroy2023/flexera-app/README.md

    Provide insights into repository trends, giving users a better understanding of the data.

 8. **Interactive Dashboards:**
-   Create interactive dashboards that allow users to visualize and analyze repository data in a more engaging way.
+   Create interactive dashboards that allow users to visualize and analyze repository data in a more engaging way

+9. **Snackbars for visual feedback:**
+   Better error handling and visual copies for user

 Feel free to explore, contribute, and provide feedback!
 If you have any questions or issues, please open an [issue](https://github.com/your-username/flexera-ui-assignment/issues).